 In 2016, the bank reported total assets of US$45.3 billion and a net profit US$763 million.

-Alawwal Bank was established in 1926.
+Alawwal Bank was established in 1926, making it one of the oldest banks in Saudi Arabia.
 The bank provides banking and investment services in the kingdom.
 It operates through its Corporate Banking, Personal Banking, Investment Banking and Investment Services, and Central Treasury and ALCO segments.
 Headquartered in Riyadh, it employs around 2,600 individuals and operates through a network of 65 branches.
 In 2016, it was renamed from Saudi Hollandi Bank to Alawwal Bank.